Mpox (previously referred to as monkeypox)

 How to stay safe?

-Try to get contact details for your sexual partners so you can get in touch later if anybody suspects they’ve got monkeypox.
+Try to get contact details for your sexual partners so you can get in touch later if anybody suspects they’ve got mpox.
 If you can talk openly with your partners and trust them enough to talk about sexual history and testing, that’s ideal!

 Keep it clean by ensuring you thoroughly wash both before and as soon as possible after, ensuring you don’t share towels.
 Your clothing should be washed after contact with other people, and think about where you’re having sex - can you use a surface that’s easy to wipe down or wash afterwards?